milktea292/ND-2021-Spring-MachineLearning/PCA/README.md

 ## Using PCA for Genome Analysis

 This work focused on applying PCA to reduce dimensions for genome analysis.
 The size of the original dataset is (995 rows × 10104 columns).
-Here I explored with at most the first 4 principal components and geographic knowledge domain.
+Here I explored at most the first 4 principal components with geographic knowledge domain.
 Codes are explained in ipynb file, please feel free to check it out.

 ### Using Principal Component 1 and Principal Component 2 for Analysis
 (distinguished by population)